 After a few sessions with Stephanie, I started to understand how part of my depression was coming from my negative self-talk.
 Together we identified some of the lies I was telling myself and reframed them with the truth.
 I learned that we can't choose our experiences but we can choose how we respond to our experiences.
 I am learning how to respond in healthier ways.
 I am also learning about the need for healthy personal boundaries, why they are important, and how to effectively establish them.
 I see now that my failure to establish and enforce healthy personal boundaries in my previous relationship was part of the problem.

-Since then I have made a lot of positive changes.
-I'm starting to put myself first and to love and appreciate myself more.
-I am now setting healthy boundaries for myself regarding my life and understand that sometimes people will come into my life and won't stay for long but they are there to teach me something.
+Since then, I have made a lot of positive changes.
+I'm starting to put myself first, appreciate myself more, and I am able to set healthy boundaries for myself.
+I understand that people will come into my life, and sometimes won't stay for long, but that I can always learn something from the experience.
 My life is so much easier now.
-I lean more and more on God now, and when I get lonely or depressed, I trust in Him.
+I lean more on God, and when I get lonely or depressed, I trust in Him.
 Jesus is healing my broken heart.
 I acknowledge some of my flaws and I'm working on them.
-One area of growth that I'm working on is my tendency to care so much for others that I become a "caretaker" and ignore and lose myself in relationships.
-I'm learning how to better care for myself.
-I know that I first need to love myself well before I can truly love another well.
+One area of growth that I'm working on is my tendency to become a "caretaker" in relationships which results in me "losing myself" in relationships.
+I'm learning how to better care for myself and not ignore my needs.
+I know that I first need to love myself well before I can truly love others well.